Functions Python Runtime

 Include Files in Built Function

 To include arbitrary files with your deployed function (for example, config files and templates), place the files in your function directory.
-By default, all files in the function directory will be included in the deployed function.
-This can be customized using .ignore and .include files.
-See the Build Process reference for details.
+By default, all files in the function directory are included in the deployed function.
+You can customize this using .ignore and .include files.
+See the build process reference for details.

 Here is an example function that reads text content from a file: